FollowRob/FollowRob/README.md

 I’m transitioning from engineering and business development into technology and software.
 Currently completing a **Full-Stack Development** programme focused on **HTML, CSS, JavaScript, Python, and Django**.

-I use GitHub to document my learning journey and share projects that combine
-engineering logic with modern web development practices.
+My GitHub is a documented area to record my learning journey and share projects that combine engineering logic with modern web development practices.

 ---
 ### 🔧 Current Focus
 - Building responsive web applications